Gender Gaps in Political Participation

 About the project

-Gender Gaps examines why gender gaps in political participation remain.
+The project examines why gender gaps in political participation remain.
 The analysis focuses on two key factors: national levels of gender equality and attitudes toward the roles of women and men.
-Covering European countries from 1999 to 2025, GEA-POL shows how gender equality and gender-role attitudes interact to influence the gender gaps in political participation.
+Covering European countries from 1999 to 2025, the project shows how gender equality and gender-role attitudes interact to influence gender gaps in political participation.

 Political participation gaps